Leiden University: Research schools and affiliated institutes

-Rankings and reputation
+Rankings and reputations

 Notable alumni and professors

-Of the 110 Spinoza Prize laureates (the highest scientific award of The Netherlands), twenty-eight were granted to professors of Leiden University.
+Of the 112 Spinoza Prize laureates (the highest scientific award of The Netherlands), twenty-nine were granted to professors of Leiden University.
 Literary historian Frits van Oostrom was the first professor of Leiden to be granted the Spinoza award for his work on developing the NLCM centre (Dutch literature and culture in the Middle Ages) into a top research centre.
 Other Spinoza Prize winners are: